BearTS/BearTS/README.md

 Hi, I'm known as Bear#3437 on Discord

-- I’m currently working on [Tamako](https://tamako.tech) which is a discord bot with over 690 commands
+- I’m currently working on [Tamako](https://tamako.tech) which is a discord bot with over 750 commands
-- I also Work at [Falixnodes.net](https://discord.gg/falixnodes) which is a free hosting company and [Tamako](https://tamako.tech) is hosted on [Falixnodes.net](https://discord.gg/falixnodes)
+- I used to work at [Falixnodes.net](https://discord.gg/falixnodes) which is a hosting company
 - Reach me on [Discord!](https://support.tamako.tech)

 <a href="https://github.com/BearTS">